 Current stability of a system can be increased by an order of magnitude through application of the zero flux method of current sensing.
-For the bipolar (dual-quadrant) mode high-stability magnet power supply, the system consists of the Model 430 Programmer with zero flux current sensing, two unipolar 08150PS Power Supplies, three Model 601 Energy Absorbers, and associated interconnection cabling.
-Figure 2-1 and Figure 2-2 illustrate typical interconnects for the 03300PS-430-601 integrated bipolar high-stability magnet supply system.
+For the bipolar (dual-quadrant) mode high-stability magnet power supply, the system consists of the Model 430 Programmer with zero flux current sensing, unipolar 08150PS Power Supply, Model 601 Energy Absorber, and associated interconnection cabling.